 Seeking Recovery For a Hit and Run Accident

-It is bad enough to be victimized by a reckless and careless driver; do not let yourself be victimized again.
+It is bad enough to be a victim of a reckless and careless driver; do not let yourself become a victim again.
 It is important that you seek legal advice as soon as possible after a hit-and-run accident.
-Over time, important evidence can be lost or destroyed, and witnesses may forget important information, or you may not be able to find them.
+Over time, important evidence can be lost or destroyed.
+Witnesses may forget important information, or you may not be able to find them.
 Further, there are sometimes insurance policy notice deadlines to meet.
 Reach out to a Chicago car accident lawyer.

-The experienced car accident attorneys at the law firm of Abels & Annes, P.C. can help you to obtain the recovery to which you are entitled, whether that means pursuing an at-fault party or your own insurer.
+A Chicago hit-and-run accident lawyer at Abels & Annes, P.C. can help you to obtain the recovery to which you are entitled, whether that means pursuing an at-fault party or your own insurer.
 We know what your rights are with respect to the law and your own insurer.
 For a free consultation, contact the auto accident attorneys at Abels & Annes at (312) 924-7575, or by using our online form, 24 hours a day, seven days a week for a free consultation and case evaluation.